sattviksahai/K-Means/README.md

 # K-Means
-Numpy implementation of K-Means Clustering
+A numpy implementation of K-Means Clustering

+Clustering in action
 ![](animation.gif)